What that actually means in practice

 -

-Wrong expectation: The fractional CMO is only a brand advisor.
-Brand matters, but the job is not cosmetic; the work connects positioning, demand, sales alignment, budget discipline, and executive decision-making.
+Wrong expectation: the fractional CMO is only a brand advisor.
+Brand matters, but the job is not cosmetic.
+The work ties positioning, demand, sales alignment, budget discipline, and executive decision-making together.

 -

-Wrong expectation: The fractional CMO can fix an unclear business model with more activity.
-Marketing cannot compensate forever for weak positioning, undefined buyers, poor sales follow-up, or a product story the market does not understand.
+Wrong expectation: the fractional CMO can fix an unclear business model with more activity.
+Marketing cannot keep covering for weak positioning, undefined buyers, poor sales follow-up, or a product story the market does not understand.

-A strong fractional CMO compresses confusion.
+A strong fractional CMO cuts through confusion.
 They make the company choose, sequence, measure, and learn faster.